Open Letter to Labor Servicing the Culture Industry

 I left school and came to New York—along with pretty much everyone else from my program and every other MFA program on the east coast—and hunkered down to figure out how to survive.
 The thought of a union for artists and/or art workers quickly faded.
 When I would score jobs, I would just feel grateful to be working (no matter how insane or abusive the person or organization I was working for) at a rate of 15 to 20 bucks an hour.
 The people I worked next to were all in the same boat I was.
 I landed what I thought was a nice job as a gallery attendant/security guard for a small private collection.
 Three days a week, 24 dollars an hour.
 At first it was great; no one ever came in, allowing me plenty of time for reading, writing, and working in my sketchbook.
 After about six months of no one coming in, the managing director decided it would be a good idea for us to start cleaning and moving books and boxes around in the basement storage, just to keep us busy.
 I missed being able to read, but I didn’t mind pushing a broom around or scrubbing elevator doors because the pay seemed good and it was only three days a week.
 The menial tasks became more frequent, and the director grew more and more erratic, condescending, and manipulative.
 I felt hooked on the job because, while it was deadly boring—as was the collection—and the managing director was becoming a full-blown psychotic, I was just getting by on three days a week.
 My co-workers were all a decade or so older than I, and they had been in New York for a long time.
 There was always shared bitching between us about how boring the job was or what an unjust prick the director had become (he’d taken to reminding each and everyone of us we’d be fired if mistakes were made), but my coworkers kept repeating that there were very few opportunities this good for artists, and most places were “so much worse” (which I’d found to be at least partly true).
 There were two people I worked with whom I liked and learned from a lot; one got out after just over a year, the other ended up sticking around another three after my three years.
 There was, after all no better job for an artist in New York.

 And the truth is, when I would talk to my other peers about what I did for my rent money, it was often met with a reaction of jealousy.
 “Dude, you should never quit that job!”
 While it was true that the hourly wage was close to double what some people I knew were making, when I would talk about the job over beers or whatever with friends, I wouldn’t talk about the parts where I was scrubbing a freight elevator door that was never used.
-I never talked about how I didn’t have health insurance, and how one trip to the ER put me in more serious debt.
+I never talked about how I didn’t have health and classic car insurance, and how one trip to the ER put me in more serious debt.
 I wouldn’t talk about having to sweep up condoms in front of the building in the morning or washing the windows, and I never talked about what a moody, constantly insulting prick I was taking orders from.
 The prick that held my ability to pay rent over my head.
 He made the half-joke of “You’ll get fired” all the time.
 In spite of my being able to make rent in only three days a week, I was still scrambling all the time.
 I had a studio but rarely had the money to make the work I wanted to, so I still had to hustle for freelance work to get my own work done.
 In 2006, an opportunity to do a residency and teach in Europe for a few months came up, and I took it.
 While there, I was treated well financially speaking, but I also was treated with basic respect that I had not found since trying to make a living in New York.
 That gave me some perspective.

 Just looking at auction results alone will tell you there is an enormous amount of money that moves in the art world.
 The figures have nearly recovered from the recent crash, and the fairs are churning along at a robust pace.
 In spite of those large amounts of money that do move around, it takes most artists years to get access to it through their own work.
 Very few get to a point in their lives where they are able to fully support their lives with their own work, and most have to augment their practice through a series of jobs, flexible skills, and schedules.
 The adjunct jobs are hard to get, and when they are obtained, there’s never enough money with them to live on.
 The tenure-track job is quite rare, and usually parallels the development of one’s own work.
 An artist is usually supporting him/herself with their own work, and that contributes a great deal to what makes an artist eligible for a tenure-track job.
 Most artists and most art scholars usually have to spend some years in the industry that services the art world—that of the art handler, the receptionist, the crater, the warehouse worker, or the adjunct.
 Some stay there.
 Though most who take these jobs are very educated, at least with master’s degrees, there is an expectation that the jobs are temporary.
 The artist or scholar believes that he or she is in a transition and won’t be at the job or in the state of needing a job for very long.
 Generations of artists and scholars coming to New York and other cities in droves with the same belief has set up an ideal situation for gallerists, warehouses, and academic art and art history departments who need labor but don’t want to invest in it like businesses in other industries do.
 They know there are plenty of smart, skilled workers here and plenty more coming right behind them.
 The reality of needing a job for most artists is not something they are inherently proud of.
 Artists in need of a job are on their own.
 As it stands right now, the collective trait amongst artists and scholars in the industry which services the art world is a shared low self-esteem with regards to what work is done to survive.